Hey {{first_name | there}},

 This is my villain origin story

 I hate most people’s approach to brand strategy.
 Mostly because it’s not brand strategy.
-Let’s be real.
-It’s a money grab.

 And how do you know it’s a money grab?